ropenttd/suds/README.txt

  The first one is the easiest one, run 'python2 setup.py install' from the libottdadmin2 dir.
 This will install the lib systemwide and make it available to any other python programs that may need it.
-You may need root access depending on the system setup though.
+You may need sudo access depending on the system setup though.

  The other way is to copy the libottdadmin2 dir into the Soap plugin directory.
  Copied right client.py should be found at this path:
  PathToPlugins/Soap/libottdadmin2/client.py
  This will give the same functionality, but only for the Soap plugin.
-On the upside, no root access required.
+On the upside, no sudo access required.

 Commands:
  apconnect       - connects to the preconfigured openttd server